sebastiansternberg/Kammerentscheidungen-Replication-Code/README.md

 - Was passiert wenn man sich die Fälle ohne Präsident anschaut
 - More stories in the data, e.g. informal replacements etc.
 - Github dafür machen und rdm updaten
+- check some of the after 2016 cases whether they are correct deviations or not.